Kristina01111000/Drws_site/README.md

 - new video explaining the 30 day challenge - probably not until summer

 add  margin to the custom css page
-See if first quick minute video is too heavy for the first day See if campaign monitor will work for audio files the way he wants Send email to val in the office to get the email list of current patients say hi val, dr w told me to email you a list of what  we need to get the patients emails
+See if campaign monitor will work for audio files the way he wants Send email to val in the office to get the email list of current patients say hi val, dr w told me to email you a list of what  we need to get the patients emails
 See how big the file size for campaign monitor is